dupski/data-with-cache/README.md

 ## Overview

-Implementing data caching in your JavaScript application can make it far more responsive for users, and also more resilient against a poor network connection.
+Implementing data caching in your JavaScript application can make it more responsive for users, and also more resilient against a poor network connection and API problems.

 The goal of this library is allow you to implement caching for application data, without having to add lots of specific caching logic to your application.

-Implementing caching should be as simple as:
+Implementing caching is as simple as:

 ```ts
 function getCompany(companyId: number) {